Guardianship in Missouri

 For help with guardianship issues, don’t hesitate to talk to an experienced attorney.
-The staff at Masterson Law have assisted local families through challenging changes for decades and are ready to support you in court with compassionate, knowledgable legal advice and advocacy.
+They should be able to assist you through challenging changes and ready to support you in court with compassionate, knowledgeable legal advice and advocacy.

 Missouri Guardianship Statute

 The full Guardship Statute can be viewed in Chapter 475 of the Missouri Revised Statutes.
 At its most basic level, this statute outlines the responsibilities, requirements, process, and limits in place for someone who takes legal responsibility for another person in this state.

 Prior to August 2018, this section of the law had not been revised since 1983.
 The new modifications include allowances for all family members to be involved in the guardianship decision, a requirement for background checks for some potential guardians, new planning requirements, and more.

 If you have questions, a local family law attorney can provide additional assistance regarding guardianship.